THE SCIENCE OF THE EMOTIONS

 The correspondence may be worked out and observed through all grades and kinds of Emotion.
 The details are numberless as humanity.

-Every action, every movement, every spoken word of every individual human being, and again his whole life considered as a unity and in the man, will be found to represent one "ruling passion," if he be properly studied.
+IX.
+THE HIGH APPLICATION OF THE SCIENCE OF THE EMOTIONSEvery action, every movement, every spoken word of every individual human being, and again his whole life considered as a unity and in the man, will be found to represent one "ruling passion," if he be properly studied.

 What is the practical application of the Science of the Emotions, a very brief exposition of which has been attempted ?
 How may this knowledge be utilised for the [improvement] of human life?